VadimS077/OOP/README.md

 ## Matrix

 A matrix is a two-dimensional array of numbers or other data types.
-It is implemented using a static two-dimensional array and supports operations such as addition, subtraction, multiplication, and transposition.
+It is implemented using a static two-dimensional array and it's dynamic.

 ## Rational Numbers